- When do I start the application process?

 - Children applying for the first round of prekindergarten admissions must be four years old by February 1.
 We ask that children be four years of age when testing; however, applicants must be at minimum three years, ten months old.

-- If your child’s birthday falls between February 2 and June 1 s/he will be considered a 'late birthday' prekindergarten applicant.
-Late birthday applicants apply by January 10, 2019 and take the IQ test in late March and April.
+- If your child’s birthday falls between February 2 and June 1 they will be considered a 'late birthday' prekindergarten applicant.
+Late birthday applicants apply by January 9, 2020 and take the IQ test in late March and April.

 Children applying for kindergarten must be five years old by September 1.
 Children applying for first grade must be six years old by September 1.
 With each grade, the child will be one year older: six years old for first grade, seven years old for second grade, eight years old for third grade, and so on.
 The process of determining placement for eligible candidates begins with observing your child in the age range standard for The Nueva School.
 Given that Nueva draws candidates from many educational backgrounds, grade placement is assessed in the context of a child's age cohort, social and emotional development, academic skills, and the mission of the school.